London to Poland by Train in the Sixties and Seventies

 Stopover somewhere in the German Democratic Republic

-East Germany was memorable because in the evening our chartered carriage was decoupled from the train and shunted onto sidings, where we remained for approximately 6 hours.
+East Germany was memorable because, in the evening, our chartered carriage was decoupled from the train and shunted onto sidings, where we remained for approximately six hours.

 This event was always the signal for the four passengers in each train compartment to retire for the night.
 The four couchettes were pulled down and readied for sleep, at least for those who could sleep through the clatter of trains on the nearby railway tracks.
 I never got a wink of sleep during this stopover.